-- Meet faithfully all assigned classes or to make appropriate alternative arrangements for the class when an absence is unavoidable.
-(Such arrangements must be approved by the Department Chair.) - Distribute to each student, within the first week of class, a written course syllabus that adheres to the COE Syllabus format.
+- Meet all assigned classes or to make appropriate alternative arrangements for the class when an absence is unavoidable.
+Such arrangements must be approved by the Department Chair and appropriate leave should be indicated in the Wingspan - Distribute to each student, within the first week of class, a course syllabus that adheres to the COE Syllabus format.
 An electronic .pdf copy of the syllabus must be submitted to the Department Chair at the start of each semester.
 Refer to the required syllabus criteria in the General Course Information section of the COE Faculty Manual.
-Syllabi naming conventions are [subject][course number][section][term][faculty] (faculty last name and first initial with no space; EXAMPLE: EDUC110_001_10F_PopeN.pdf). - Submit an updated vita annually as instructed by their Department Chair in a .pdf format.
-Naming conventions are [faculty_coevitae_13F.pdf (faculty member last name and first initial with no space; EXAMPLE: HamillS_coevitae_13F.pdf). - Be available to students for advising. - Answer student e-mails in a timely fashion. - Establish and keep a regular schedule of office hours that total 10 hours a week (two hours daily with at least three days in the office and two days virtually).
+Syllabi naming conventions are [subject][course number]\[section]\[term]\[faculty] (faculty last name and first initial with no space; EXAMPLE: EDUC110\001\10F\PopeN.pdf). - Submit an updated vita annually as instructed by their Department Chair in a .pdf format.
+Naming conventions are [faculty\coevitae\13F.pdf (faculty member last name and first initial with no space; EXAMPLE: HamillS\coevitae\13F.pdf). - Be available to students for advising. - Answer student e-mails in a timely fashion. - Establish and keep a regular schedule of office hours that total 10 hours a week (two hours daily with at least three days in the office and two days virtually).
 See Faculty Office Hours section below.
 The faculty's office hours schedule is reported to the Department Chair and Dean, subject to the approval of the Department Chair, and posted outside the faculty member's office.
-(See Faculty Office Hours section below.) - Award academic credit based on the professional evaluation of students' academic performance and implement accountability systems that ensure academic rigor and integrity of the course work. - Present the subject matter in the course as announced to students and as approved by the faculty. - Engage in continuous learning and scholarship as defined by the Richard W. Riley College of Education guidelines. - Evaluate or comment fairly and objectively on the performance of colleagues when peer evaluation is required for the purpose of tenure and promotion.
+(See Faculty Office Hours section below.) - Award academic credit based on the professional evaluation of students' academic performance and implement accountability systems that ensure academic rigor and integrity of the course work. - Present the subject matter in the course as announced to students and as approved by the faculty. - Engage in continuous learning and scholarship as defined by the Richard W. Riley College of Education guidelines. - Evaluate or comment fairly and objectively on the performance of colleagues when peer evaluation is required for the purpose of tenure and promotion. - Participate in committee work and other channels of shared governance in accordance with department, College, and University procedures. - Provide service to the profession, both on campus and externally. - Participate in student recruitment and orientation activities.

-- Participate in committee work and other channels of shared governance in accordance with department, College, and University procedures. - Provide service to the profession, both on campus and externally. - Participate in student recruitment and orientation activities. - Participate in the development and evaluation of curricula through the approved shared governance structures. - Comply with the laws governing conflict of interest. - Observe the policies and procedures of the College and the University. - Complete data entry for critical course assignments and disposition assessments as required. - Keep course grades for a minimum of five years.
+- Participate in the development and evaluation of curricula through the approved shared governance structures. - Comply with the laws governing conflict of interest. - Observe the policies and procedures of the College and the University. - Complete data entry for critical course assignments and disposition assessments as required. - Keep course grades for a minimum of five years.